 We were never taught:

-In teacher preparation programs, teach ways to become better teachers.
+Teacher preparation programs teach ways to become better teachers.
 Most of those ways involve more time spent on teaching.
 When we go to professional development, we leave with to-do lists and aspirations to do more and do better.
 Coupled with that, self-care is not a prominent part of our American culture, and many times not something we were taught growing up.
 Too often it’s only once people are diagnosed with anxiety, depression, or another mental illness that they are able to receive the education and encouragement they need to take care of themselves.
 I’ve read countless stories of teachers who didn’t pull back until they literally ended up in the hospital.
 There’s no reason to take it that far.

 We don’t know the value, or our administration doesn’t: